Overview of Requirements and Restrictions

 A course that satisfies the Second Writing Requirement may simultaneously count toward your major or minor program.
 One course, in addition to meeting the Second Writing Requirement, may also complete area requirements (no more than two).

 Undergraduate students must earn anywhere from zero to 14 foreign language credits, depending on their foreign language placement examination scores.
 The requirement should be fulfilled before the seventh semester in the College.
+All courses MUST be taken in the same language.

 Languages taught at U.Va. that count towards the requirement are: